Ahaan

-Ahaan is a 2019 Indian feel good comedy-drama film written and directed by Nikhil Pherwani.
+Ahaan is a 2019 Indian comedy-drama film written and directed by Nikhil Pherwani.
 Starring Arif Zakaria, Niharika Singh, Plabita Borthakur and Rajit Kapur and produced by Will Finds Way Films, Ahaan is India's first Hindi-language film starring a Down Syndrome person in the leading role, played by newcomer Abuli Mamaji.

-The film premiered at the Indian Film Festival of Melbourne in 2019.

-Ahaan released theatrically in India on 19 March 2021 and premiered on Netflix on 15 May 2021.
+The film premiered at the Indian Film Festival of Melbourne in 2019, had its theatrical release in India on 19 March 2021 and premiered on Netflix on 15 May 2021.

 Synopsis

-Jilted by his wife, a man with OCD finds eye-opening common ground and camaraderie with his neighbor, a young man with Down Syndrome.
+Jilted by his wife, a man with OCD finds eye-opening common ground and camaraderie with his neighbour, a young man with Down Syndrome.